 To seek beauty is a more worthy aim than to display luxury.

-In 1885, Lalique took over the workshop of Parisian jeweller Jules Destape and began working independently for private clients like Sarah Bernhardt, as well as Paris’s finest jewellery retailers.
-Lalique pieces became favoured by the celebrities of the day, from opera stars to aristocrats.
-They were admired for their creative styling and brilliant use of new materials like plique-à-jour enamel, ivory, semi-precious stones and horn.
+In 1885, Lalique took over the workshop of Parisian jeweler Jules Destape and began working independently for private clients like Sarah Bernhardt, as well as the finest jewelry retailers of Paris.
+Lalique pieces became favored by the celebrities of the day, from opera stars to aristocrats.
+They were admired for their creative styling and brilliant use of new materials like plique-à-jour enamel, ivory, semi-precious stones, and horn.

-Lalique created exquisite pieces for his clients, such as chokers, pendants, bracelets and earrings.
-His work often utilised semi-precious materials like sculptured ivory and tortoiseshell, sculpted into delicate nature-inspired pieces featuring leaves, orchids, and butterflies.
-The insects, flowers and nymphs which adorned his jewellery were quintessentially Art Nouveau motifs, realised in exquisitely intricate forms.
+Lalique created exquisite pieces for his clients, such as chokers, pendants, bracelets, and earrings.
+His work often utilized semi-precious materials like sculptured ivory and tortoiseshell, sculpted into delicate nature-inspired pieces featuring leaves, orchids, and butterflies.
+The insects, flowers, and nymphs which adorned his jewelry were quintessentially Art Nouveau motifs, realized in exquisitely intricate forms.